zplayads/API-Document-for-publishers/request_and_response.md

 ### Request URL

-When you send a request, send a HTTP POST to the following address:api.zplayads.com/api
+When you send a request, send a HTTP POST to the following address: pa-engine.zplayads.com/v1/api/ads

 ### Communication Mode and Encoding